 - Reclamation can be started on multiple virtual disks at the same time, but the process will only be performed on one virtual disk in a pool at the same time.
 See Monitoring Reclamation for more information.

-- Refer to the host configuration guides on the DataCore Support Web page for additional information.
-(This information can be viewed by registered customers with a login to the DataCore Support Web page.)
+- Refer to the host configuration guides on the DataCore Technical Support Portal for additional information.
+(This information can be viewed by registered customers with a login to the DataCore Technical Support Portal.)

 This process consists of two parts: